 ALWAYS WEAR EYE PROTECTION.
 In normal operation, firearms emit hot high-velocity gases, particles and metal.
 These materials flying into your eye can cause blindness.
 Protect your vision with proper eye protection.
-Any eye protection may be better than none, but look for ANSI Z87.1 certified eyewear for the best protection.
+Any eye protection may be better than none, but look for ANSI Z87.1-2003 certied eyewear for the best protection.

-To remove magazine from rifle, press the magazine catch forward(in the direction of the barrel).
+To remove magazine from rifle, press the magazine catch forward (in the direction of the barrel).
 The fingers of either hand can be used to press the magazine catch.
+It is easier to remove the magazine from rifle if the bolt is locked in its most rearward position by its cocking lever.

-- 1. Remove magazine. - 2.
-Pull the bolt to its most rearward position to extract and eject any cartridge that might be in the chamber.
+- 1. Remove magazine. - Pull the bolt to its most rearward position to extract and eject any cartridge that might be in the chamber.
 Check to ensure no ammunition remains in the chamber. - 3.
-Move the safety to the fire position and depress the trigger.
-While holding the trigger, pull on the bolt handle to remove the bolt.
-Upon removing the bolt, reengage the safety button. - 4.
-Using a No. 2 Phillips screwdriver remove the two screws located at the front and back of the trigger assembly and pull the metal parts away from the stock. - 5.
-No other disassembling should be done by the shooter.
-If service is required, contact a qualified gunsmith.
+Push the bolt lever handle "in" to lock it in the open position.
+Using a No. 2 Phillips screwdriver remove the three screws located at pistol grip and front and back of the trigger guard and pull the metal parts away from the stock. - 4.
+With a pin punch or similar tool, remove the two pins located at the side of the receiver (see fig. 10).
+Be careful not to damage the black finish on the parts.